Service-Disabled Veterans Insurance (S-DVI)

-Premiums on an S-DVI policy may be waived if the policyholders' disability prevents him or her from working.
-The total disability must begin before the policyholder's 65th birthday, and must continue for at least six consecutive months.
+Premiums on an S-DVI policy may be waived if the policyholders' disability prevents the Service member from working.
+The total disability must begin before the policyholder's 65th birthday and must continue for at least six consecutive months.
 The total disability may begin prior to the effective date of the policy, provided that the disabling condition is service-connected.
 Policyholders who carry the basic S-DVI coverage and who become eligible for a waiver of premiums can apply for and be granted additional Supplemental S-DVI of up to $30,000.

 The Veterans' Benefits Act of 2010, provided for $30,000 of supplemental coverage to S-DVI policyholders.
 Premiums may not be waived on this supplemental coverage.
 S-DVI policyholders are eligible for this supplemental coverage if:

-To apply for Supplemental S-DVI, you must file VA Form 29-0188, Application for Supplemental Service-Disabled Veterans (RH) Life Insurance or send a letter requesting this insurance over your signature.
+To apply for Supplemental S-DVI, you must file VA Form 29-0188, Application for Supplemental Service-Disabled Veterans (SRH) Insurance or send a letter requesting this insurance over your signature.
 You must apply for the coverage within one year from notice of the grant of waiver of premiums.